| Author: Quan To

 We hope these views provide a simple and easy visual of your organization’s service health.

 If you’re currently a Nobl9 customer, the dashboards are now available in your account.
-If you haven’t tried Nobl9 yet and these dashboards look interesting, click here to request a trial.
+If you haven’t tried Nobl9 yet and these dashboards look interesting, sign up for Nobl9 Free Edition.